tomyaacov/BPpyEvaluation/README.md

 python3 pancake_single_trace_search.py 200 25
 ```

-The full evaluation results presented in Table 9 can be obtained by running the scripts (**this may take multiple days and may require additional resources**):
+The full evaluation results presented in Table 9 can be obtained by running the following scripts using the `bash` command (**this may take multiple days and may require additional resources**):
 * `scripts/single_trace_drl.sh` - the script will create a csv file, `run_single_trace_drl_output.csv`, with the memory and time of the DRL algorithm in the table.
 * `scripts/single_trace_search.sh` - the script will create a csv file, `run_single_trace_search_output.csv`, with the memory and time of the search algorithm in the table.